How to Draw a Pencil — Easy Step-by-Step Guide

 - 10

 Add subtle shading to the hexagonal barrel and the eraser to give your drawing depth and dimension.
-Use your kneaded eraser to lift highlights.
+Observe a real pencil to see where light would naturally fall and where shadows would be cast.
+Use your HB pencil for lighter tones and your 2B for darker areas, blending as needed.

 Tips & Troubleshooting